Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Methodology

 This step covers lines~\ref{alg1:line:step:1:start}-\ref{alg1:line:step:1:end} of Algorithm~\ref{alg:fed_complete}.
-Considering that each client $C_i$ holds a local dataset $D_i$ with $K_i$ categories, we assume a starting condition characterized by the presence of an initial clustering estimation --this can be either pre-determined or derived (line~\ref{alg1:line:init_clusters}).

-Given the initial local clusters, we enable clients to train models that accurately characterize their local clusters.
-This approach serves two primary purposes: (i) it allows clients to share compressed representations about their clusters without exposing raw data; (ii) it provides the system with a consistent framework for comparing data, facilitating the establishment of associations between clients based on similarities in their local clusters.
+Considering that each client $C_i$ holds a local dataset $D_i$ partitioned into $K_i$ clusters, we assume an initial clustering estimation as the starting condition---this can be obtained using any suitable unsupervised algorithm tailored to the data characteristics (line~\ref{alg1:line:init_clusters}), as this step is orthogonal to our methodology.
+Here, each client independently trains models to learn compressed representations of its local clusters.
+This process serves two main objectives: (i)~Clients are enabled to share information about their clusters without exposing raw data; (ii) The learned representations are exploited to establish relationships between clients' data by identifying similarities in their local data distributions.

-For this task, we can select models, such as autoencoders, that are capable of effectively capturing data representations in an unsupervised manner.
-For each client $C_i$, and each identified cluster $q$ of their dataset $D_i$, a unique model, denoted as $AE_{iq}$, is trained with the primary objective of accurately reflecting the inherent structure of the data within that cluster (line~\ref{alg1:line:local_train}).

-The objective is to minimize the reconstruction error of the data points within that cluster.
-We define the reconstruction error for each sample $x_k$ as $e_k = l(x_k - \hat{x}_k)$, where $l$ represents a function that measures discrepancies between the original data points $x_k$ and their reconstructions $\hat{x}_k$.

-Accordingly, the loss function $\mathcal{L}_{iq}$ to be minimized for training the model $AE_{iq}$ for the $q$-th cluster within client $C_i$'s dataset is given by:
+To learn representations of local clusters, the models we employ are autoencoders.
+We denote as $M_{iq}$ the model trained for cluster $Q_{iq}$ of client $C_i$.
+Each client independently trains one model per cluster in its dataset $D_i$ (line~\ref{alg1:line:local_train}).
+The training objective of $M_{iq}$ is to minimize the reconstruction error for each sample $x_k$ within cluster $Q_{iq}$ of client $C_i$.
+This error is defined as where $l(\cdot)$ is the loss function (e.g., mean squared error), and $x_k$ and $\hat{x}_k$ represent the original sample from cluster $Q_{iq}$ and its reconstruction, respectively.

-After this process, each client possesses $K_i$ models, each fine-tuned to represent a specific local cluster.
-These models can now be compared with models from other clients to determine if there are similar clusters with common data characteristics, as detailed in the subsequent steps of the methodology.
+After the training, each client produces $K_i$ models, each specialized to represent a distinct local cluster.
+These models are then compared across clients to identify clusters with common latent characteristics, as described in the subsequent steps.